ItsOnlyBinary/znc-chathistory/README.md

      - Log files named per the [ZNC 1.6 log module](http://wiki.znc.in/Log#Arguments)  (`%Y-%m-%d.log`)
  - <a href="https://www.python.org">Python 3</a>
  - <a href="http://wiki.znc.in/Modpython">modpython</a>
- - **Your client must have support for the `SCROLLBACK` command as outlined in the [Develope Information](#developer-information).
+ - **Your client must have support for the `CHATHISTORY` command as outlined in the [Develope Information](#developer-information).
 Speak with your client developer if you would like this feature supported.**

 ## Installation
-To install *znc-scrollback*, place `scrollback.py` in your ZNC modules folder
+To install *znc-chathistory*, place `chathistory.py` in your ZNC modules folder

 ## Loading
-`/znc loadmod scrollback`
+`/znc loadmod chathistory`

 ## Commands